JackVanta/VantaSDK/README.md

 The builder is optional and does not affect SDK usage.

-Project Status
+🧪 Project Status

-Public Beta
+🟢 Public Beta

 APIs and features may evolve as the protocol matures.

-Roadmap
+🛣️ Roadmap

 Expanded framework adapters

-Streaming and metered payments
+Streaming & metered payments

 Advanced receipt verification